|

 Key Learning Outcomes

-Mastering of the most prospective fabrication technologies of organic and inorganic solid-state light sources, solar cells, and other hybrid technologies.
-Ability to implement optoelectronic technologies in industry, perform experimental and fundamental investigations, create novel devices, implement innovative high technology projects.
+- master the most prospective technologies of organic and inorganic solid-state light sources, solar cells, photovoltaics, and other areas of electronics and optoelectronics;

 Programme Specific Requirements

-In addition, all applicants have to fulfil general admission requirements.
+- In addition, all applicants have to fulfil the general admission requirements.

 |